-The deadline for abstract submission is 7 June 2019
+The deadline for abstract submission has been extended to Monday 24 June 2019

 Categories for abstract submission